Parsa-Rajabi/CS-5340/docs/syllabus.md

 ## Course Instructor

-- Parsa Rajabi
+- Parsa Rajabi (He/him)
   - **Email:** *p.rajabi at northeastern`DELETEthisTEXT`.edu*
   - Adhere to [email etiquette](https://students.ubc.ca/ubclife/inbox-1-email-profs-effectively) when reaching out to the instructor.

 ### Office Hours

-- Tuesdays, 4-5 pm (Room TBA); Or, by appointment.
+- Tuesdays, 4:30-5:20 pm (Room 1408); Or, by appointment (contact via email at least 24 hours in advance).
   - Each student is allocated 10 minutes per office hour session.
 If you need more time, please schedule a separate appointment.
 Students are encouraged to come prepared with specific questions or topics to discuss during office hours.

+## Course TA

+- Zhimin Liang (She/her)
+  - **Email:** *liang.zhimi at northeastern`DELETEthisTEXT`.edu*

+### Office Hours

+- TBA

 ## Lectures